ionic-team/ionic-framework/.github/CONTRIBUTING.md

 5. After the build is finished, commit the changes.
 Please follow the [commit message format](#commit-message-format) for every commit.
 6. [Submit a Pull Request](#submit-pull-request) of your changes.

+#### Preview Changes

+1. Run `npm run start` inside of the `packages/vue/test-app` directory.
+This will sync your previously built changes into a test Ionic app.
+2. In a browser, navigate to the page you wish to test.
+3. Alternatively, create a new page if you need to test something that is not already there.

 #### Lint changes